Condition Number Calculator

 Now, let's see what happens when we add a small error of to the first element of to form .

 There's a huge difference between and !
 As you might have guessed by now, it's because has a large condition number.
 In fact, .
 You can verify this result in our matrix norm calculator!

 It's fascinating to note that the relationship between our relative errors and our condition number is adhered to:

 , and therefore our solution's relative error does not exceed the problem's relative error magnified by 's condition number.

 What is the condition number of the identity matrix?

+The condition number of an identity matrix of any size is 1.
 Because an identity matrix leaves any vector it's multiplied with untouched, it doesn't magnify an error in

+b.
 Therefore, it makes intuitive sense for the identity matrix to have a condition number of 1.

 1 is the smallest possible matrix condition number, so the identity matrix can be seen as optimally well-conditioned.